 Mechanical breakdown insurance, also called car repair insurance, is a type of insurance policy or an endorsement to your auto insurance policy that helps cover the cost of mechanical and electrical repairs for your vehicle.
 This type of coverage can be beneficial because it fills some gaps in your standard auto insurance policy.

 Every company covers different repairs, but you can expect most policies to cover the following:

 - Heating and cooling system

 Mechanical breakdown insurance strictly covers internal systems and components.
 It does not cover damage resulting from an accident — that is covered by a full coverage auto insurance policy — nor does it cover exterior damage.
 Car repair insurance also typically doesn’t cover general maintenance, wear and tear, neglect or tire issues.

 Despite the term “breakdown,” mechanical breakdown insurance is not the same thing as roadside assistance.
 It won’t cover towing if you break down on the side of the road.
 However, if your car broke down because of engine failure or transmission issues, mechanical breakdown insurance would help cover the cost of repairs at an auto body shop.

 How does mechanical breakdown insurance work?

 Mechanical breakdown insurance works like a regular car insurance policy.
-If a system in your car malfunctions, you’ll contact the insurance company and file a claim.
+If a system in your car malfunctions, you will contact the insurance company and file a claim.
 Depending on the problem, you might need to take the car to a mechanic to get an estimate for the cost of repairs.

-Once your claim is approved, you’ll receive a payout for the repairs, minus the cost of your deductible.
+Once your claim is approved, you should receive a payout for the repairs, minus the cost of your deductible.
 Most insurance companies allow drivers to take their car to a mechanic of their choosing.
 If you don’t have a mechanic, the insurance company can probably recommend one for you.

 How much does mechanical breakdown insurance cost?